Introduction

 Characteristics and Recovery Speed

-Slower Recovery: Generally, these have longer recovery times due to the lower efficiency and power of electric heating elements compared to gas-powered systems.
+Slower Recovery: Typically, these units exhibit longer recovery times due to the lower efficiency of electric heating elements compared to gas systems.

 Propane Storage Tank Water Heaters